GneissBytes/home/README.md

-# Getting Started with Create React App
+# Welcome to my home page/resume!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Site is built with React with hooks.
+I have used Bootstrap and Google Fonts for styling, no jquery.

 ## Available Scripts

+If you want to run locally first run npm install before.
 In the project directory, you can run:

 ### `npm start`